 P.E.
-Kit includes – Navy Tracksuit Bottoms, White P.E.
-Top, Black Plimsolls or White/Black Trainers, Navy Sweatshirt. (no large logos please)
+Kit includes – Plain Navy Tracksuit Bottoms, Plain Navy Sweatshirt, Navy Shorts, White Polo Shirt Top, Black Plimsolls or Plain White/Black Trainers (no logos please)

 Each week homework will be given as follows:

-- Maths homework is uploaded every Friday on MyMaths to be submitted thew following Wednesday.
+Maths homework is uploaded every Friday on MyMaths to be submitted the following Friday.

 One piece of R.E.
 Homework will be set on Google Classroom every half term.
 It will be set on a Friday to be submitted the following Tuesday.